Undergraduate Researcher Award

 - Undergraduate researchers who wish to be considered must have conducted work under a mentor or supervisor, who will submit the initial nomination.

-- Finalists will be asked to submit either their research poster or the text and/or power point of their oral presentation for final consideration by April 6.
+- Finalists will be asked to submit either their research poster or the text and/or media components of their oral presentation for final consideration.